CONTINENTAL DEFENSE

 Continental Defense In The Eisenhower Era: Nuclear Antiaircraft Arms and the Cold War

-This book tells the interesting and little known story of the thousands of nuclear antiaircraft weapons which were deployed in hundreds of locations around cities and defense installations in the United States during most of the Cold War.
-Beginning in Dwight D. Eisenhower's presidency, these Army Nike-Hercules missiles, Air Force Genie rockets, and BOMARC and Falcon missiles were meant to shoot down Soviet planes before they attacked America with atomic bombs.
+This book tells the interesting and little known story of the thousands of nuclear antiaircraft weapons which were deployed in more than one hundred locations around cities and defense installations in the United States during most of the Cold War.
+Beginning in Dwight D. Eisenhower's presidency, these Army Nike -Hercules missiles, Air Force Genie rockets, and BOMARC and Falcon missiles were meant to destroy Soviet planes over (or near) U.S. airspace before they attacked America with atomic bombs.

-Among other topics, based upon once-secret government documents (including some declassified especially for this study) Continental Defense in the Eisenhower Era reveals:
+Based upon once-secret government documents (including some declassified especially for this study) from the White House, Pentagon, and elsewhere, Continental Defense in the Eisenhower Era reveals that:

-• details of some of these weapons were allegedly provided to the Soviet Union by an Army officer believed to be one of the highest ranking spies in the U.S. military
+- details of some of these weapons were allegedly provided to the Soviet Union by an Army officer who is believed to be one of the highest ranking spies in the U.S. military; and

-• the curious role played by TV's Lassie, Hollywood insiders, a Massachusetts industrialist, a beauty pageant contestant, and others, including officials who worried about harming television reception.
+- TV's Lassie, Hollywood insiders, a Massachusetts industrialist, a beauty pageant contestant, and others, including officials who worried these weapons might harm local television reception, played roles in promoting the arms to Americans.